-Acme Markets' corporate parent, Supervalu Inc., completed Thursday the sale of five grocery chains, including Malvern-based Acme, to a group of private-equity firms and real estate investors.
-The sale price was $100 million and the assumption of $3.2 billion in debt.
-Operations for Acme, Albertsons, Jewel-Osco, Shaw's, and Star Market stores and related in-store pharmacies were to transfer at 3:01 a.m.
-Friday to AB Acquisition L.L.C., an affiliate of an investor consortium, former Chrysler owner Cerberus Capital Management L.P.
-Investors include Philadelphia-based Lubert-Adler Partners, as well as Kimco Realty Corp., Klaff Realty L.P., and Schottenstein Real Estate Group.
+Acme Markets' corporate parent, Supervalu Inc., completed the sale Thursday of five grocery chains, including Malvern-based Acme, to a group of private-equity firms and real estate investors.
+The price was $100 million and the assumption of $3.2 billion in debt.
+Operations of Acme, Albertsons, Jewel-Osco, Shaw's, and Star Market stores and related in-store pharmacies were to transfer at 3:01 a.m.
+Friday to AB Acquisition L.L.C., an affiliate of an investor consortium, former Chrysler Corp.

 "I hear they are going to try to operationally run the stores, rather than sell them to a competitor like Kroger or Safeway.
 That remains to be seen. " - Analyst Michael Keara, Morningstar Inc., on the future of Acme markets, sold by Supervalu Inc. to a group of private-equity firms.
 "Let's not sit around and wait to be told what to do.
 Let's build a business. " - Chet Kanojia, founder and CEO, Aereo Inc., a new Internet-based TV service that is moving in to major markets, including Philadelphia, despite uncertainty over accordance with broadcast copyright law.
 "The key is not to make it a different product, but how do you make it simpler?"